Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 6. Various others
     - Other prefixes or text have also been used at times, however the goal for the future is to stick to the prefixes mentioned here above (1-5) as to give evaluators, colleagues, employers and users a clear overview of changes that have been made.

-### Interesting bugs
+### Interesting and Ongoing Bugs

-TODOTODOTDO
-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-NOTESTODOTODOTDOTO
-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+1. There is a bug (which is also known to Code Institute) that currently doesn't have any solution.
+Although the code is correct for the hero image and works when emulating a mobile device with Google Chrome when viewed on an iOS device in Safari of Google Chrome the background image gets enlarged.
+This bug has been discuseed with tutor support at Code Institute but as of yet there is no solution.
+1. Sometimes on mobile devices there is a thin white light visable on the right side of the screen.
+The code has been vetted together with Alexander's mentor but this is most likely due at element which is wider then the divs.
+However the code is correct in it's basic form.
+1. The call to action button overlayed on the hero image is a button inside an anchor tag which is invalidated by HTML5 as incorrect code.
+However the method of placing the button inside a form and directing the form to the link doesn't work in this case because the link is to an ID on the same page.
+So the only solution was to keep the button inside the anchor tag.
+The same was done in one of the modules of Code Institute on which this concept is based.
+1. Specifically when viewing the website on a long screen (tested with an iPhone 11 Pro Max) when switching from portrait into landscape mode, white bars are visable on both sides of the screen.
+This cannot be reproduced with Google Chromes phone emulator.

 ## Deployment

-This project is saved to a [BudgetCalc repository on GitHub](https://github.com/asforrest/milestone-2-budgetcalc) and as such is open to the public.
+This project is saved to a [repository on GitHub](https://github.com/asforrest/milestone-2-budgetcalc) and as such is open to the public.

-This project has also been [published to GitHub Pages](https://asforrest.github.io/milestone-2-budgetcalc/) both for evaluation by Code Institute and so that users can access and use the Web App as intended.
-This is made possible by GitHub by going to the settings page and choosing a branch to publish.
+This project has also been [published to GitHub Pages](https://asforrest.github.io/milestone-2-budgetcalc/) both for evaluation by Code Institute and so that users can access and use the Web App.
+This is made possible by GitHub by going to the settings page of the repository and choosing a branch to publish.
+The master branch has been selected for this purpose.

-The branch currently being hosted is the master branch.
-The development version is currently the same as the deployed version, however this project is a work in progress and will branched for continuous development while waiting for a final grade during Code Institute’s evaluation process.
+The development version is currently the same as the deployed version, however this project is a work in progress and will be branched for continuous development while waiting for a final grade during Code Institute’s evaluation process.
 After the evaluation period has been completed any changes made to the project will then be committed back to the master branch and will be directly available to users.

-If you have any questions about this project or updates then you can contact the developer [Alexander Forrest via his GitHub user profile](https://github.com/asforrest) or alternatively you can send an email to [mailto](mailto:asforrest@icloud.com).

 ### Running The Code Locally